Essential Nutrient Overview

 What Else Affects the Essential Nutrients My Body Needs?

 The essential elements that your body requires from your nutrition are based on both the innate needs of your body and also the specifics of your lifestyle.
 The optimal levels are determined by things like your activity level, your age, even your environment.
 High levels of physical activity will require greater calorie intake.
 So will exposure to cold temperatures.
 As we age, often the absorption of nutrients declines so more micronutrients are necessary.
-It is important to remember that your body is dynamic and its essential nutrient requirements are dependant on the rest of your lifestyle at the time.
+It is important to remember that your body is dynamic and its essential nutrient requirements are dependent on the rest of your lifestyle at the time.

 Where Can I Get The Essential Nutrients My Body Needs?